 Ok, need help on this one.
 Car barely idles and will even die sometimes when first started in the morning.
 Once the car has warmed up it runs fine.
 I have replaced the temp sensor, Tps, maf, newer distributor, checked for vacuum leaks, etc etc etc. If you attempt to drive the car before it is warm it will buck, sputter, and you have to feather the peddle to keep it going.
-It runs like the choke is on when not needed to be.
+It runs like the choke is on when not needed to be.:confused:

 Sounds like a bad air regulator if it's only on cold starts.
 Refer to part code "22660M" on the part diagram linked below.
 The air regulator control an air port to assist in cold start up.
 There's a metal door inside controlled by a motor.
 Sometimes they fail.
 Don't be surprised if the rubber hoses are hard as concrete.
 If you replace it, get a new hose as the old one will probably break apart when you attempt to R&R the valve.